-Even when a potential customer isn’t spending money, they are still invested in the “ideas” that are propelled by the identity of the product.
-Essentially what this means is the value system mimicked by the product’s image matches the beliefs and needs of that individual buyer.
+Even when a potential customer isn’t spending money, they are still invested in the “ideas” that are propelled by the product’s identity.
+Essentially what this means is the brand’s value system matches the beliefs and needs of that individual buyer.

-I remember seeing TOMS on sale back in 2009 and thinking to myself that the design of the shoe was different from what I would typically wear – and in some ways I actually considered it to be “unattractive” from a purely fashionable point of view.
-It was their One for One campaign that initially drove me to buy a pair.
-I was drawn to the idea that I would be providing footwear to children who wouldn’t otherwise be able to afford what for them is an important luxury.
-This value was backed by the fact that the impoverished child would be benefiting from the exact same shoe that I was purchasing for me.
-Over time the comfort, style, and appearance of TOMS grew on me – and seemingly grew on the rest of the general public as well, as they embraced and showed their support for the mission of the TOMS brand.
-Now, almost everyone I know owns a pair of TOMS, or at least knows of the brand and their charitable system.
-How did this shoe become so well marketed and received by the public?
+Do you remember seeing TOMS for sale back in 2009?
+The shoe’s design was different from what most of us were typically wearing then.
+In some ways, we considered it to be unattractive from a purely fashionable point of view.
+But TOM’S One for One campaign initially drove a few of us to buy a pair.
+We were drawn to the idea that we would provide footwear to children who wouldn’t otherwise be able to afford what is an important luxury for them.
+This value was backed by the fact that the impoverished child would benefit from the identical shoe we were.
+Over time the comfort, style, and appearance of TOMS grew on us – and seemingly grew on the rest of the general public as well, as they embraced and showed their support for the mission of the TOMS brand.
+Within a short time, almost everyone we knew owned a pair of TOMS or at least knews the brand and its charitable system.
+How did this shoe become so well-marketed and received by the public?

 Not Just Brand Loyalty, But Brand Experience!